Barycenter (astronomy): Two-body problem

+The semi-major axis of the secondary's orbit, r_{2}, is given by r_{2} = a − r_{1}.

+When the barycenter is located within the more massive body, that body will appear to "wobble" rather than to follow a discernible orbit.

 Primary–secondary examples

 The following table sets out some examples from the Solar System.
 Figures are given rounded to three significant figures.
 The terms "primary" and "secondary" are used to distinguish between involved participants, with the larger being the primary and the smaller being the secondary.